 6. Expand to new markets & go global

 Speaking of expansions, if your business is ready to go global or expand into new markets, now is the time to do that.

-Make sure you start your research well in advance of the holiday season and start the expansion a few months before.
+Make sure you start your research well in advance of the holiday season and start the expansion 6-12 months before the upcoming holiday season.

 There are a ton of resources available online, explaining the pros and cons of each market.

 Here’s a video that goes through each possible market on Amazon: